 In 1999, Liechtenstein enacted the Copyright Act and in 2002, the Data Protection Act.

-The Cultural Promotion Act of 2008 creates new, modern structures for cultural promotion.
-The Liechtenstein Cultural Foundation Act replaces the Cultural Advisory Council and the Pro Liechtenstein Foundation with the Liechtenstein Cultural Foundation.
-Both laws simplify the organisation and decision-making procedure in cultural promotion, making them more transparent and more efficient.
+The Cultural Promotion Act of 2008 created new, modern structures for cultural promotion.
+The Liechtenstein Cultural Foundation Act replaced the Cultural Advisory Council and the Pro Liechtenstein Foundation with the Liechtenstein Cultural Foundation.
+Both laws simplified the organisation and decision-making procedure in cultural promotion, making them more transparent and more efficient.
 The Cultural Foundation determines funding, promotes artists, groups and private organisations, awards prizes, finalises performance agreements and purchases cultural works.